-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The schedule of administrative expenses and schedule of retirement benefits (collectively, the supplementary information) is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the RRS's basic financial statements.
+The schedule of administrative expenses and schedule of retirement benefits (collectively, the supplementary information) are presented for purposes of additional analysis and are not a required part of the basic financial statements.